Deliciously tart with a tickle of spice…

 - In a food processor, add the cranberries and vinegar.
 Pulse blend the cranberries until they coarsely smooth.

-- In a large pot over medium heat, combine the cranberry mix and jalapeño pepper.
+- In a large pot over medium heat, combine the cranberry mix, jalapeño pepper, and pectin.
 Cook the mix to simmer for 10 minutes.

 Preserve your jam